Open-Telecoms-Data/open-fibre-data-standard/docs/reference/publication_formats.md

 :::

 :::{tab-item} API response example
-The following example shows a network package containing two networks with links to the next and previous pages of results.
+The following example shows a network package containing two networks with URLs for the next and previous pages of results.
 ```{jsoninclude} ../../examples/json/api-response.json
 :jsonpointer:
 ```